codefresh-io/docs.codefresh.io/_docs/kb/support-ticket-examples.md

 1. **Runner** pod logs.
 1. **Volume-provisioner** pod logs.
 1. **Ebs-csi pod logs** in the `kube-system` namespace if there are volume issues and you're using `ebs-csi`.
+1. Overview of cluster **scale up/down events** for the relevant timeframe.

 > Alternatively, to collect the data for 3 through 6, use the [Codefresh Support Package](https://github.com/codefresh-support/codefresh-support-package){:target="\_blank"}.